zombifier/My_Stardew_Mods/FreshFarmProduce/README.md

   mod does this to Coffee Beans.
 * Conversely, add the `non_spoilable_item` tag to make an item *not* eligible for freshness.
+* Want to blanket add a context tag to spoilable or non-spoilable categories?
+  See below in the "Modify the Competition" section.
 * In-game, items marked Fresh will have the "fresh_item" context tags.
 * Item queries (shops, machines, etc.) will spawn Fresh items.
 To make them not fresh, add `"selph.FreshFarmProduce.NotFresh": "true"` to the item query's ModData field.